-- Medill Justice Program—Students examine potentially wrongful convictions and look into criminal justice issues.
+- Medill Investigative Lab—Students examine potentially wrongful convictions and look into criminal justice issues.

 Special courses offered through the school include interesting electives like "The Googlization of America" and "Journalism in a Networked World."
 Finally, Northwestern hosts one of the top graduate journalism programs in the country in addition to an awesome creative writing program.

 Mizzou is a large public university that's well known for its undergraduate and graduate journalism programs.
 There are over 30 different interest areas (i.e. concentrations) available to undergraduate journalism students, including ones like "Entrepreneurial Journalism" and "Magazine Publishing and Management."
 If none of the existing interest areas meet your needs, you have the option to design your own.

 Hands-on opportunities in real-media labs are available to students in each interest area.
 There are also quite a few relevant student groups on campus, including ones like the Association for Women in Sports Media and the Student Society of News Design.

 BU is a well-ranked school in a bustling college town—the area around the school (never mind the school itself) comes with a lot of opportunity.
 The school itself—which has produced 24 Pulitzer Prize winners—combines a liberal arts background with plenty of pre-professional training in the field.